Your Cart is Empty

 Seed Sowing Depth: 1/2-1" deep

-Sowing Outdoors: Sow after last frost when soil temperature is over 70ºF.
+Sowing Outdoors: Sow after the last frost when the soil temperature is over 70ºF.
 Sow a few seeds every 36-48".

 Harvest: Check and harvest a few times a week.
 Cut or kindly twist off fruit, starting at a 3-4”.